HyperviewHQ/hyperview_docs/documentation/product/auto-discovery/topics/setting-up-data-collectors.md

   - **Debian 11 & 12** with the [official instructions](https://docs.docker.com/engine/install/debian/)

 :::{tip}
-- Please ensure that the Podman container management software is not installed to ensure that it does not conflict with Docker.
+- Please ensure that the **Podman** container management software is not installed.
+- Please ensure that the **snap** version of Docker is not installed.
 - Let us know if you would like us to support more Linux distributions.
 [Contact Support](https://system.hyperviewhq.com/helpdesk).
 :::